No. 1 in Sanitary ware and No. 2 in Faucets

 (R) Key Raw Materials

 - Raw materials used by the company are sand, sandstone, clays, chemicals, brass and natural gas.

-- Natural gas is sourced from GAIL and Sabarmati Gas.
+- Meanwhile, company’s natural gas is sourced from GAIL and Sabarmati Gas.

 - Brass is a key component for the manufacturing of faucetware.